AlejandraKeber/Conference-Page/README.md

 # Project Name

-> Description the project.
+> Capstone 1 - Conference Page

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- Javascript, HTML and CSS

 ## Live Demo (if available)